esccode/esccode.github.io/_posts/2023-05-14-eng-grammar.md

 ### Adjective
 These are words that describe or modify nouns or pronouns.
 Examples include *HAPPY, RED, and TALL.*
 ### Adverb
 These are words that describe or modify verbs, adjectives, or other adverbs.
 Examples include *QUICKLY, VERY, and QUITE.*

+#### Adverbs of Frequency
+always, usually, aften, sometimes, occasionally, seldom, rarely, never

 ### Pronouns
 These are are words that take the place of nouns in a sentence.
 Examples include *HE, SHE and IT.*
 ### Preposition